What is the difference between "index, follow" and "follow"?

 In summary, "index, follow" means that the search engine should include the page in its index and follow the links on the page to discover other pages on the site, while "follow" alone means that the search engine should follow the links on the page to discover other pages on the site, but not include the page itself in its index.

-by june.crooks , 5 months ago
+by june.crooks , a year ago

 @alvera_smith